pustotnik/zenmake/docs/buildconf.rst

     A `dict <buildconf-dict-def_>`_ with build types like ``debug``, ``release``, ``debug-gcc`` and so on.
 Here is also a special value with name ``default`` that is used to set default build type if nothing is specified.
-Names of these build types are just names, they can be any except ``default`` but remember that these names are used as directory names.
-So don't use incorrect symbols if you don't want a problem with it.
+Names of these build types are just names, they can be any name but not ``default``.
+    Also you should remember that these names are used as directory names.
+So don't use
+    incorrect symbols if you don't want a problem with it.

     This variable can be empty or absent.
 In this case current buildtype is